-The Big History (2019) 15-5 course can be delivered by one or more teachers in a classroom setting.
+Big History can be delivered by one or more teachers in a classroom setting.
 Students engage in various writing assignments, hands-on activities, as well as a variety of formative and summative assessments.
-Big History (2019) 15-5 culminates in a "Little Big History" project that is used as the final assessment for the course.
+Big History culminates in a "Little Big History" project that is used as the final assessment for the course.
 It is a cumulative research project in which the student must present a history of a single topic (ie. an idea, innovation, invention, object) from the beginning of the universe up to the present day and consideration of its possible future, making connections across time and space along the way.